5 Myths of Executive Coaching

 1. Executive Coaching is About Fixing Problems

-Executive coaching is about advancing visions, initiatives, and agendas, as well as enhancing leader and leadership capacity.
+Executive coaching is about advancing visions, initiatives, and agendas, as well as enhancing leaders and leadership capacity.
 Tensions and problems exist.
 Always have and always will.
-The question is “How does fixing this problem or not fixing this problem advance or disrupt the vision or initiative?”
+The question is, “How does fixing this problem or not fixing this problem advance or disrupt the vision or initiative?”

 2. Executive Coaching is Just Feedback